Westphal's sign

 Westphal's sign is the clinical correlate of the absence or decrease of patellar reflex or knee jerk.
 Patellar reflex or knee jerk is a kind of deep or stretch reflex where an application of a stimulus to the patellar tendon such as strike by a solid object or hammer caused the leg to extend due to such stimulus causes the quadriceps femoris muscle to contract.

-It is named for Karl Friedrich Otto Westphal (1833-1890).
+It is named for Karl Friedrich Otto Westphal (1833–1890).

 Associated conditions

-Westphal's sign has a clinical significance used in determining neurodisorders or diseases such as:
+Westphal's sign has a clinical significance used in determining neurological disorders or diseases such as: